What is a Round Robin Tournament?

 The tournament schedule normally looks like this:

-3. after that, the first round is played
+- After that, the first round is played

-5. once all the games are played, the winner is determined based on the amount of points
+- Once all the games are played, the winner is determined based on the amount of points

 Software

 Making sure every player gets to play the same amount of games, keeping track of points, managing courts, etc. All these things take a lot of time of the organizer.
 Our free tournament management Brackets app takes care of it, leaving you and your friends more time to enjoy the game.
+The round robin schedule creator helps automate many of these tasks.

 Round Robin vs. Knockout (Elimination) Tournaments